Online Therapy with Kids, Teens & Pre-teens: The Verdict

 When COVID hit the world, and Australia, the shift to online has been quite overwhelming for the whole population including businesses, education and the health sector.
 Where previously we had used online sessions with clients in different states or in remote regions, our clinic had to quickly make the shift to conducting online sessions with most clients in a matter of weeks following lockdown laws.
 As an essential service, we continued operating both face to face as well as online to ensure we encourage people to stay home to reduce COVID spread whilst adhering to infection control policies in line with the Department of Health.

-When it comes to conducting an online session with adults, this is usually not a big challenge, as they have the ability to communicate, listen and attend throughout the 50-minute session.
-Working with children online however has been somewhat of a challenge and learning curve particularly with the younger age range (4-9-year-old) given their difficulties in regulation and attention as well as need for movement and requirement for hands on play activities.
-In contrast, as practitioners, working online sessions with older primary school children, adolescents and young adults has been successful on the most part given that there had been a previous rapport established.
+When it comes to conducting an 'online' face to face sessions with adults, this is usually not a big challenge, as they have the ability to communicate, listen and attend throughout the 50-minute session.
+Working with children online however has been a learning curve particularly with the younger age range (4-9-year-old) given their difficulties in regulation and attention as well as need for movement and requirement for hands on play activities.
+In contrast, delivering 'online' face to face sessions with older primary school children, adolescents and young adults has been successful on the most part and more so where there had been a previous rapport established.

 The following lists a summary of our experience and what we learned delivering online services with our clients based on age and presentation.